Learning Effective Hydro-Phoretic Interactions in Active Matter: RESULTS

-\paragraph{Many particle \bl{Brownian dynamics} simulation\bl{s}.\textemdash} \bl{To demonstrate how our method can be used to explore the collective behavior of active colloids, within a few hours on a desktop computer,} we now perform many-particle BD simulations $(D_t = 0.01, D_r = 3D_t/4, \epsilon = 10, \mu\in\{0,1\})$.
-We perform these simulations \bl{with random initial particle positions and orientations} in a 2D box of size $L_x^* = 200$, $L_y^* = 200$ and periodic boundary conditions. \bl{Perhaps unsurprisingly, for uniform mobility, $\mu=1$, we} observe that the particles form \bl{dense} clusters (Figs:~\ref{fig:bd_many}a,b and Video S1), even at a low packing fraction of $\phi = \frac{N\pi R^2}{4L_xL_y} = 0.1$. \bl{T}hese clusters hardly rotate and slowly merge and grow (coarsen) over time. \bl{In contrast, for nonuniform mobility, $\mu=0$,} we observe substantial cluster rotations ~(Figs:~\ref{fig:bd_many}c,d, S4, and Video S2), which occasionally make them dynamically break and reform.
+To demonstrate how our method can be used to explore the collective behavior of active colloids, within a few hours on a desktop computer, we now perform many-particle BD simulations $(D_t = 0.01, D_r = 3D_t/4, \epsilon = 10, \mu\in\{0,1\})$.
+We perform these simulations with random initial particle positions and orientations in a 2D box of size $L_x^* = 200$, $L_y^* = 200$ and periodic boundary conditions.
+Perhaps unsurprisingly, for uniform mobility, $\mu=1$, we observe that the particles form dense clusters (Figs:~\ref{fig:bd_many}a,b and Video S1), even at a low packing fraction of $\phi = \frac{N\pi R^2}{4L_xL_y} = 0.1$.
+These clusters hardly rotate and slowly merge and grow (coarsen) over time.
+In contrast, for nonuniform mobility, $\mu=0$, we observe substantial cluster rotations ~(Figs:~\ref{fig:bd_many}c,d, A4, and Video S2), which occasionally make them dynamically break and reform.
 This is in close analogy to the celebrated but still partly mysterious experiments showing living/dynamic clustering \cite{PalacciSLivingCrystals2013, GinotNCAggregationfragmentationIndividual2018,TheurkauffPRLDynamicClustering2012}.
 This observation suggests that cluster rotations, induced by nonuniform surface mobility, could be key to finally understand the mechanism underlying dynamic clustering.
-Over long times, the individual cluster synchronize and all rotate clockwise or anticlockwise varying from simulation to simulation as will be studied separately. \paragraph{Conclusions.\textemdash} The presented method, to learn effective interactions from fine-grained simulations, enables self-contained particle-only models of active particles with fully representative hydrodynamic and phoretic interactions.
-These models \bl{could enable a new type} of continuum theories and \bl{unprecedentedly} large simulations of phoretic active matter.
-Notably, our method is highly generalizable and could help initiating a new era of formulating reduced models for complex nonequilibrium problems with complete timescale separation -- also beyond active matter.
-Generalizations in the near future could account for substrate-mediated osmotic interactions, many-body effects, several phoretic fields, and bulk reactions.
-Finally, to explicitly enforce momentum conservation in the reduced particle-only model, one could add constraints such as force-balance corrections or feedback mechanisms.
+Over long times, the individual cluster synchronize and all rotate clockwise or anticlockwise varying from simulation to simulation as will be studied separately.